KhanyaBouma/khanyabouma.github.io/README.md

 ## Civil 'Design thinking' Engineer

 "I view a civil engineer as a civil servant -- one with the capacity to drive major positive change in communities through infrastructure, innovation and technical expertise.
-_The people-centric nature of Civil Engineering, has lead me to Design practices.
-This has been a recent focus in my career, which I would like to develop further going forward._"
+_The people-centric nature of Civil Engineering has lead me to Design practices recently in my career, which I would like to develop further._"

 [comment]: <> ([![Letter icon](Letter.jpg)]({{ site.url }}/Khanya Bouma Cover letter.pdf))